Why it works

 Apply for funding

 IUCN NL’s open window for funding applications from NGOs all over the world makes our grants unique in the conservation sector.
-Before you apply, please carefully read the criteria.
-Applications are closed now.
-Please regularly check our website to find out about new calls for proposals.
+The next deadline for application is May 1st 2017.
+Please carefully follow the criteria and guidelines in the project proposal briefing.

 You can help save threatened wildlife habitats by supporting our land acquisition fund.
 Contact us to explore opportunities.